Kileen History, Family Crest & Coats of Arms

 Early History of the Kileen family

-Another 243 words (17 lines of text) covering the years 1180, 1981, 1180 and 1172 are included under the topic Early Kileen History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kileen research.
+Another 122 words (9 lines of text) covering the years 1180, 1981, 1180 and 1172 are included under the topic Early Kileen History in all our PDF Extended History products and printed products wherever possible.

 Kileen Spelling Variations